 Uluwatu is home to some of the best surf breaks in Bali and to some of the most consistent, sought after reef breaks in the world.
-Uluwatu is located on the south of the island on the Western cliffs of the Bukit Peninsula where you’ll also find the Pura Luhur temple (see photo below), and some of the most exclusive hotels and restaurants on the island.
+Uluwatu is located on the south of the island on the Western cliffs of the Bukit Peninsula where you’ll also find the Pura Luhur temple and some of the most exclusive hotels and restaurants on the island.

-Kuta was my first ever taste of Bali and if I’m really honest… it was the biggest disappointment ever.
-As soon as I got out of Kuta I discovered the paradise I had always imagined in my head.
-In comparison, Kuta was not even close.
-Kuta is a pretty plain, party orientated town.
+Kuta is a pretty party orientated town.
 The energy centres around the Sky Garden which is a multi story club serving all-you-can-eat BBQs on the rooftop.
 I’m sure there are many that this would suit, but considering I had travelled from the other side of the world – I was looking for the magical, laid back island beachy vibes.
 Rumour has it that Kuta is the ‘Magaluf’ equivalent for Australians.
 Cheap flights, lots of booze and a nice climate.
 Don’t say I didn’t warn you!

-When staying in Nusa Dua, the best sunset is viewed at Jimbaran Beach (pictured below) – where the sun sets into the sea (it doesn’t at Nusa as the coast is facing East).
+When staying in Nusa Dua, the best sunset is viewed at Jimbaran Beach where the sun sets into the sea (it doesn’t at Nusa as the coast is facing East).
 Jimbaran is worth a visit in itself.
 It’s known as the place to get your dose of fresh fish on the island.
 Kick back in one of the beach front restaurants here for sunset dins.

 Check out: Banjar hotsprings, Banyumala waterfall, Bedugul, Banjar, and Sekumpul waterfalls.